 - Tom Barrett

-- affordable, affordable care act, confusion, cost, costs, coverage, employers, health plans, healthcare, healthcare reform, hospitals, insurance, medical, Obamacare, penalties, trends
+- confusion, cost, costs, coverage, employees, employers, health plans, healthcare, insurance, medical, medicare, states, trends

 - 0 Comments